Battle of Flores (1592): Santa Cruz

 The vessel, the 800-ton Portuguese carrack Santa Cruz, was pursued by three of Cumberland's ships.
 A storm arrived and forced the English away from the lee shore, but Santa Cruz was beached on the coast of Corvo.
 The following morning, once the storm had passed, the Portuguese who had disembarked set up entrenchments nearby, taking off the cargo and burning the vessel.
-Burrough immediately dispatched 100 soldiers who waded ashore and easily dispersed those who guarded the shore; after some resistance the site was captured, and the Portuguese fled.
+Burgh immediately dispatched 100 soldiers who waded ashore and easily dispersed those who guarded the shore; after some resistance the site was captured, and the Portuguese fled.
 The cargo burnt inside the ship although some was salvaged by the English.
 Prisoners were taken, including the ship's purser and two foreign gunners.
 Under threat of torture they confessed that within fifteen days, three other carracks would arrive at the island.
 The fleet of five carracks had departed from Goa and were headed for Lisbon and consisted of the Santa Cruz, Buen Jesus admiral, Madre de Deus, San Bernardo, and San Christophoro.
 Madre de Deus was the largest of the fleet, a thirty-two gun vessel of 1,600 tons and was one of the Portuguese crown's greatest and one of the largest sailing ships ever built.

 With the news, the English ships waited and raided the villages on Corvo for supplies.
 For the month of July the English ships formed a picket line spaced about six miles apart along a north/south axis.
 From the southern flank near Flores Island, the order of ships was Dainty, Golden Dragon, Roebuck, Tiger, Sampson, Prudence, and Foresight.
 The Spanish fleet, which had been sighted briefly, seemed no longer a threat; Alvaro de Bazan had made a major miscalculation: he disobeyed orders and headed further west, allowing the English to first reach the area of interception.